codeurjc/SquirrelDrey/README.md

 - Master: Sends the algorithms to run to the workers using an input SQS FIFO queue, then waits for the results polling an output SQS FIFO queue and running the algorithm callback.
 - Worker: Runs algorithms sent by the master (received by polling the input SQS FIFO queue).
 When finished, returns the results to the master (sending them to the output SQS FIFO queue) to run the callback.

-As described above, the framework makes use of 2 SQS FIFO queues with Content Based Deduplication enabled: an input queue and an output queue.
+As described above, the framework makes use of SQS FIFO queues with Content Based Deduplication enabled: an input queue and an output queue:
+- The input queue is used for communications from the master to the workers.
+- The output queue is used for communications from the workers to the master.
+- For each worker there is a direct queue between the master and that worker.
 They can be created by the user or by the framework.
 The queues will be created by the master when needed if they don't exist (the names can be configured by passing arguments to the console).

 ----------